Frederick-S/Learn-C-The-Hard-Way-Exercise/Ex11/README.md

 state 3: c
 ```
 ### Research if you've really copied these strings.
 The answer may surprise and confuse you though.
+No, it didn't copied strings, it made the pointers in `*states[]` point to different string in memory.  ([Link](http://stackoverflow.com/questions/9471485/where-is-an-array-of-character-pointers-stored-in-memory))